 You can also receive care from out-of-network providers, but at a greater cost.
 The difference between the Choice Plus 500 and the Choice Plus 1000 is the calendar year out-of-network deductible (the amount you pay in a calendar year before eligible out-of-network expenses are considered for reimbursement).
 The calendar year deductibles are

 Thereafter the plans pay 70 percent of the Usual and Customary Rate (UCR); you are responsible for the remaining 30 percent of the UCR plus any billed amount exceeding the UCR.
 You must complete and submit to UHC a Reimbursement Claim Form (PDF) to receive reimbursement for out-of-network services (the request for reimbursement must be received by UHC within 12 months of the date of service).
 Call UHC at 888.322.2646 before seeking services from out-of-network providers, as pre-certification may be required.

 The Summary Plan Descriptions and Summaries of Benefits and Coverage below provide additional information about the plans.

 The Choice EPO Plan covers only services received from UHC participating (in-network) providers.
 There is no coverage for services provided by nonparticipating providers except in the case of emergency care.
-To find EPO in-network providers, go to www.uhc.com, select "Find a Doctor," and then select "UnitedHealthcare Choice."
+To find EPO in-network providers, go to www.myuhc.com, select "Find Physician, Laboratory or Facility" under "Links and Tools" and then select "UnitedHealthcare Choice."
 You can also call UHC at 888.322.2646 for provider information.
 Primary care physician visits (including visits to outpatient mental health providers) require a $25 co-payment and specialist visits require a $40 co-payment.
 There is no co-payment for annual preventive care services.

 The Choice EPO Summary Plan Description (SPD) (PDF) and Choice EPO Summary of Benefits and Coverage (SBC) (PDF) provide additional information about the plan.